jonco3/varas/README.txt

   https://github.com/JonCoppeard/varas/downloads

+You can run the test code like this:

+  python run_tests.py

-You can install it using python distutils:
+And you can install it using python distutils in the normal way:

   $ python setup.py install